isabella232/OctoStyle/_pages/capitalization.md

 order: 20
 ---

-As a general rule, capitalize words and terms that are proper nouns.
+As a general rule, capitalize words and terms that are proper nouns or would normally be capitalized.
 If you're uncertain, default to not capitalizing terms.

-In terms of Octopus this means capitalizing product names, tool names, and the names of features, but not general concepts.
+For Octopus, this means capitalizing product names, tool names, and the names of features, but not general concepts.

 The following are capitalized: